-Symbolic finite transducers are an extension of traditional transducers that attempt to solve these problems by allowing transitions to be labeled with arbitrary formulas in a specified theory.
-While the concept is straightforward, traditional algorithms for deciding composition, equivalence, and other properties of finite transducers do not immediately generdmolnar@microsoft.com alize to the symbolic case.
-In particular, previous work on symbolic finite transducers have needed to impose syntactic restrictions on formulas to achieve decidable analysis [1, 37].
+Symbolic finite transducers (SFTs) are an extension of traditional transducers that attempt to solve these problems by allowing transitions to be labeled with arbitrary formulas in a specified theory.
+While the concept is straightforward, traditional algorithms for deciding composition, equivalence, and other properties of finite transducers do not immediately generalize to the symbolic case.
+In particular, previous work on symbolic finite transducers have needed to impose restrictions on character theories to achieve decidable analysis [1, 38].
 Our work breaks this barrier and allows for arbitrary formulas from any decidable background theory.
 In practice, we leverage the recent progress in satisfiability modulo theory (SMT) solvers to provide this decision procedure.
 We find that our algorithms are fast when used with Z3, a state of the art SMT solver.

-The restriction we do make is a semantic one: that the symbolic finite transducer is single-valued.
+The restriction we do make on SFTs is a semantic one: that the SFT is single-valued.
 This restriction is needed because equivalence is undecidable even for standard finite transducers.
 The single-valuedness property is decidable for symbolic finite transducers.
 This gives us a way to check transducers arising from practical applications before applying our algorithms.